-10 Trends We Loved From New York Fashion Week Fall 2018
+10 Trends We Loved from New York Fashion Week Fall 2018

 Colorful Animal Prints

 Neutral animal prints were so 2017.
-Pops of colorful animal prints stormed the runways this season and we're proclaiming that yes, everyone really does need a colorful leopard suit.
+Colorful animal prints stormed the runways this season, and we're proclaiming that, yes, everyone really does need a colorful leopard suit.
 It's a necessity, right?

 Tom Ford